 Kitchen island cabinets can do a whole lot of work for you.
-In fact, kitchen island cabinets can do everything from storing ingredients to stashing baking sheets and even offering a spot for family meals.
+In fact, they can do everything from storing ingredients to stashing baking sheets and even offer a spot for family meals.
 Here are 22 kitchen island cabinet configurations and storage suggestions.

 - A narrow shelf (either horizontal or vertical) for serving trays or cookie sheets.